gautamdhameja/substrate-validator-set/docs/im-online-integration.md

-# How to use the Validator Set pallet with ImOnline pallet for automatic removal of offline validators
+# How To Use Validator Set Pallet With ImOnline Pallet For Automatic Removal Of Offline Validators

 ## Setup